 What is ZapTap Auto Clicker?

-It is an automation tool that repeats taps, clicks, swipes, and timed actions to reduce repetitive manual input in games, tests, and everyday workflows.
+It is an automation tool that repeats taps, clicks, swipes, and timed actions to reduce repetitive manual input in tests, app workflows, and everyday productivity tasks.

 Open full answerStart with the most common questions, jump by category from the sticky navigation, and expand any answer in place.
 This page is organized like a clean help center instead of a long, unstructured list.